chilts/blogz/README.md

     },
-    rss : '...', // The RSS feed for this blog atom : '...', // The Atom feed for this blog
+    rss : '...', // The RSS feed for this blog atom : '...', // The Atom feed for this blog json : '...', // The JSONFeed for this blog
 }
 ```